 Family style learning

 Most of our other subjects are taught family style in our home.
-We primarily do literature-based unit studies (I have a video on how we do this in the Cultivate Your Home membership), so my kindergartener is learning alongside my older kids.
+We primarily do literature-based unit studies (I teach you how to do this in my course Homeschooling the Non-School Way), so my kindergartener is learning alongside my older kids.
 We use journaling so that each child is learning at their own level.
 If there’s a topic my kindergartener wants to learn about, I get books about it!